migs51/homework1/README.md

 ## Completed

-* Combined CSS Classes - Combined classes a b and c
+* Combined CSS Classes - Combined a variety of different classes to avoid redundancy.
 * Improved accessibility by adding alt tags
 * Improved semantics of html elements to optimzize SEO for site
+* Added comments to HTML for easier maintanance

 ## User Story